AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 Isolated, "Mock the interface" tests.

 Sadly this is the default.
 I have seen a co-worker get very good at this style.
 While I was saying "100% coverage isn't necessarily, important or even always possible", they turned in 100% coverage, even exception handling.
 And yet the app was still a terrible codebase to work on.
 Tech debt was the main impediment to process, but refactorings just didn't happen.
+A large body of tests in this style can be as much a tedious liability as it is a useful safety net.

 ## The Isolated tests